drseg/swift-fsm/README.md

 }
 ```

-A new keyword `actions` is also available for deduplicating function calls:
+The keyword `actions` is available for deduplicating function calls:

 ```swift
 try fsm.buildTable {